zamzambadruzaman/big-data-engineering-indonesia/README.md

 * [Hive](https://hive.apache.org) Data warehouse software facilitates querying and managing large datasets residing in distributed storage.
 * [Kylin](http://kylin.apache.org/) An open source distributed analytical engine designed to provide OLAP (Online Analytical Processing) capability in the big data era
 * [Pinot](https://pinot.apache.org/) Pinot is a realtime distributed OLAP datastore, which is used at LinkedIn to deliver scalable real time analytics with low latency
+* [Kudu](https://kudu.apache.org/) A new addition to the open source Apache Hadoop ecosystem, Apache Kudu completes Hadoop's storage layer to enable fast analytics on fast data.

 # NoSQL Databases